 The muscle wall is thickened with multiple prolapsed glands in the subserosal tissue (Rokitansky-Aschoff sinuses); the glands are variably dilated, including one containing fragmented 'orange/brown' material (inspissated bile).

 Medium power - One of the glands contains inspissated bile, in areas starting to form aggregated clumps.

 Medium power of gallbladder wall (mucosa top left).
 The angular, mildly dilated glands (Rokitansky-Aschoff sinuses) prolapse between muscle bundles, with presumed residual communication with the overlying mucosa, akin to colonic diverticula.

-This is a case of adenomyomatous hyperplasia of the gallbladder, which is just another name for a localised, mass-forming collection of Rokitansky-Aschoff sinuses.
+This is a case of adenomyomatous hyperplasia of the gallbladder, which is just another name for a localized, mass-forming collection of Rokitansky-Aschoff sinuses.
 It is commonly seen at the gallbladder fundus and is akin to colonic diverticula.